rivendale/ethsigns/.github/pull_request_template.md

 **What are the relevant github issue**

-Include the github issue tracker story ID and the link to the issue
+Include the GitHub issue tracker story ID and the link to the issue

 **Screenshots (if appropriate)**